oranda/oranda.github.io/_posts/2014-03-03-the-akka-event-bus.md

 ---
 published: true
-title: The Akka Event Bus
+title: The Akka Event Bus on Android
 ---
 Event buses are useful for keeping components in a system loosely coupled, and we generally see them in two areas: distributed systems, and UIs.
 This post is about the use of an event bus in a UI, specifically Android.